-You also have the opportunity to learn about or enroll in individual plan coverage through the Aon Retiree Health Exchange (ARHE).
-Call the ARHE to speak with an Aon Benefits Advisor to learn more about the individual Medicare Advantage, Prescription Drug and Medicare Supplement plans available where you live.
-The ARHE is a private insurance marketplace that offers a range of individual medical, prescription drug, dental and vision plan options.
+You also have the opportunity to learn about or enroll in individual plan coverage through Alight Retiree Health Solutions (Alight).
+Call Alight to speak with a Benefits Advisor to learn more about the individual Medicare Advantage, Prescription Drug and Medicare Supplement plans available where you live.
+Alight is a private insurance marketplace that offers a range of individual medical, prescription drug, dental and vision plan options.

-The ARHE can assist you as you review your coverage options with online tools and resources that can help you decide on the coverage that's right for you.
+Alight can assist you as you review your coverage options with online tools and resources that can help you decide on the coverage that's right for you.

-As an AT&T retiree, you're eligible for ARHE advisory services, online decision tools and educational information, webinars and enrollment assistance into individual Medicare plans.
+As an AT&T retiree, you're eligible for Alight advisory services, online decision tools and educational information, webinars and enrollment assistance into individual Medicare plans.

-Call Aon Retiree Health Exchange at 1-800-928-8027 (TTY 711) 8 a.m. - 8 p.m.
-CT, Monday - Friday or visit www.myretireehealthexchange.com
+Call Alight at 1-800-928-8027 (TTY 711) 8 a.m.-8 p.m.
+CT, Monday-Friday or visit retiree.alight.com/att